carpentries/2017Merger/RFCs/RFC7.md

 although the specific methods through which leadership occurs is determined by the lesson organization.
 Onboarding for new lesson organizations: The Carpentries Board will be responsible for assessing alignment of the prospective lesson organization’s mission and their ability to meet the responsibilities described.
-Given these decisions impact organizational resources, the Board of Directors will solicity community input prior to deciding whether to extend an offer.
+Given these decisions impact organizational resources, the Board of Directors will solicit community input prior to deciding whether to extend an offer.
 The Carpentries Board may also recommended compatible administrative structures and policies for prospective Lesson Organizations.